 Ray is an experienced fund-raiser and communicator with 28 years’ experience in developing, funding and managing conservation programs by working with governments, conservation groups and communities throughout Asia-Pacific.

-In 2009, Ray helped establish TierraMar Consulting with the aim of assisting organizations that work on coastal and marine conservation issues in Australia, South-east Asia and the Pacific.
+In 2009, Ray helped establish TierraMar with the aim of assisting organisations that work on coastal and marine conservation issues in Australia, South-east Asia and the Pacific.
 As a consultant Ray specialised in strategic planning and analysis of complex environmental programs, developing funding applications for intergovernmental organisations in the Pacific and writing technical and popular reports on coastal and marine issues including the plight of Australia’s unique snub fin dolphin.

 From 20012 – 2018, Ray was the Director, Southwest Pacific Region for the international NGO Island Conservation.
 The mission of Island Conservation is to prevent the extinction of island species through the removal of invasive vertebrates.
 Ray lead the development of a regional strategy for eradication of invasive species on Pacific islands through partnerships with national and regional organizations and government agencies.

 Read his article for the Critical Ecosystem Partnership Fund: ‘Fires Devastate Forests of East Australia Biodiversity Hotspot’ (January 2020)